ailgroup/sbrweb/engine/README.md

 ## Structure
 This is a large project with organized subprojects.
 To get a sense of the number of lines of code, tests, and other files you can `wc -l 'find sbrweb/hotelws -type f'`.

+Another tool I recommend for counting lines of code is [scc](https://github.com/boyter/scc), which can be run in the root of the project as `scc .`.

 1. `itin` (itinerary)
-  * passenger name record (PNR) details
+  * Passenger name record (PNR) details
+  * Read PNR
-  * read PNR
+  * Copy profile to PNR
-  * cancel segment in PNR
+  * Cancel segment in PNR
 1. `hotelws` (hotel web service)
-  * Availability, Property and Rate descriptions, various hotel search services.
+  * Availability, Property/Rate descriptions, various hotel search services.
-  * common struct/xml building and parsing
+  * Common struct/xml building and parsing
-  * common logic for dealing with data formats like timestamps and cancellation policies
+  * Common logic for dealing with data formats like timestamps and cancellation policies
 1. `srvc` (service)
   * Basic SOAP
     * envelope